ACSG-64/blocks/README.md

 - Markdown Content
 - Global [FuncMap](https://pkg.go.dev/html/template?tab=doc#FuncMap)

+## IMPORTANT: The original author is [@kataras](https://github.com/kataras), this repository is a modified version of [Blocks](https://github.com/kataras/blocks/) containing minor fixes and corrections.

 ## Installation

 The only requirement is the [Go Programming Language](https://golang.org/dl).

+The original repository created by kataras can be installed using the following command.

 ```sh
 $ go get github.com/kataras/blocks
 ```

+**If you want to use this repository containing fixes to the original project you must download it and add it to your project directly.**

 ## Getting Started